-Invoice factoring and a bank loan have very little in common—other than the fact that both provide cash to small businesses.
+Invoice factoring and a bank loan have very little in common—other than the fact that both provide cash to finance small businesses.
 Here’s a simple factoring vs. bank loan comparison to help you decide which can work for your business.

 With invoice factoring, you simply convert your invoices into immediate cash to cover operating costs without taking on debt.
-You sell your invoices at a small discount to a factoring company like Triumph Business Capital and get immediate cash for your business.
+You sell your invoices at a small discount to a factoring company like Triumph Business Capital and get immediate cash to boost your small business financing.

 Worried about your credit?
 No problem!
 Invoice factoring is primarily based on the quality of your customers’ credit, not your own credit or business history.
 While most banking institutions look at the same documentation we do, our focus primarily on the quality of your customers.
 Don’t let the successes and failures of your business journey stop you from getting paid.

 Plus, invoice factoring works fast.
 You’ll typically receive approval in a few business days.
 Better yet, there’s no debt to repay, and you have unlimited funding potential.

 As long as you have invoices, you have the opportunity to convert them into cash and help finance your small business.
 Even startups are eligible for factoring.

 Traditional bank loan